i000o/interactive-rating-component/README.md

 - `event.preventDefault()`
 - In JS, we refer to class names with a dot.
 - Link to JS in `<head>` section of HTML, using `<script>` tag and `src=` attribute.
+- Application of Scope -

+"Scope: By declaring selectedRating within the function, we make sure that it is scoped to that function and gets updated each time the event listener runs.
+If it were declared outside the function, it might not correctly reflect the user's current selection on subsequent submissions...
+Declaring selectedRating inside the function ensures that we always work with the most up-to-date selection made by the user."

+- Setting Text Content: You can also use .textContent to replace the existing text within an element. for `.textContent` method.
+- `You selected ${selectedRating.value} out of 5`;`

 ## Continued development